 The children who were waving from indoors have it harder this holiday.

-Patients at local hospitals along with their families stay at Ronald McDonald House New York as temporary housing while they are visiting New York City and engaging in treatments at nearby hospitals.
+Patients at local hospitals along with their families stay at Ronald McDonald House New York as temporary while they are visiting New York City and engaging in treatments at nearby hospitals.

 "This is really amazing.
 We've never experienced anything like this,” Nga Lemoine, a parent, said.